 Community businesses help make places better in a real way.
 From saving local shops and creating leisure facilities to providing training opportunities for local people and helping to build affordable housing.
 Yet none of this would be possible without the contribution of volunteers, who not only give their time but also keep these businesses firmly rooted in the communities they serve.

-In partnership with Power to Change, the trust that backs community businesses in England, the Institute for Community Studies is delighted to invite you to join our roundtable that will bring together community business leaders, researchers, policymakers and sector experts to discuss three major new reports commissioned by Power to Change.
+In partnership with Power to Change, the trust that backs community businesses in England, the Institute for Community Studies is delighted to present our September 2021 roundtable that brought together community business leaders, researchers, policymakers and sector experts to discuss three major new reports commissioned by Power to Change.

-The event will be chaired by Dr Justin Davis Smith, former Chief Executive of Volunteering England and Director of the Institute for Volunteering Research, with opening remarks from Vidhya Alakeson, the Chief Executive of Power to Change.
-Our panellists include:
+The event was chaired by Dr Justin Davis Smith, former Chief Executive of Volunteering England and Director of the Institute for Volunteering Research, with a panel discussion including:

 - Joy Johnston, Deputy Director, Volunteering & Tackling Loneliness, DCMS